galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 Within the realm of **Critical Learning Theory**, the concept of **Hidden Curriculum**, extensively explored by Giroux, refers to the implicit messages, values, and norms transmitted to students through the informal aspects of the educational system, distinct from the explicit and planned syllabus ({% cite Giroux1988 %}).

 This training aspires to be a introduction on the **Critical Learning Theory** and the concept of **Hidden Curriculum**, with the aim of pointing out which pedagogical elements are the most appropriate to stimulate **critical thinking**, the backbone of scientific development.
+Last but not least, this training includes personal reflections from my teaching experiences, both in secondary education and as a lecturer in the Department of Bioinformatics at the Faculty of Freiburg.

 # Contextualising framework